 - BLUE SHOP TOWELS

-PAINT THE BASE
+PAINT THE CHAIRS AND BASE OF THE TABLE

-MEASURE AND CUT YOUR BOARDS
+MEASURE AND CUT THE BOARDS FOR YOUR WOOD TABLETOP

 To keep the cost down on this project, I used pressure treated fence pickets from Home Depot.
 They were on sale at the time, and I was able to purchase 10 pickets for the tabletop super cheap.
 In fact this whole tabletop only cost about $15 to make.